3D Printing FAQs

 The fifth 3D printer purchased for the UDPL STEAM Lab is a ToyBox printer.
 This is our smallest printer and the one we use when we want to do demonstrations in schools or at community events.
 It’s also the easiest to operate.
 Prints are sent to this printer with a single click and are generally printed very quickly.

-Currently, we are using Polylactic acid (PLA) in our printer.
+Currently, we are using Polylactic acid (PLA) filament in our printer.
 PLA is a bio-degradable polymer made from renewable resources such as corn starch, tapioca root or sugarcane.
 The PLA comes in many different colors and is wrapped around a spool and then fed into the printers’ extruders.

-Acrylonitrile butadiene styrene (ABS) is another kind of plastic that can be used in 3D printers.
+Acrylonitrile butadiene styrene (ABS) filament is another kind of plastic that can be used in 3D printers.
 This is the type of plastic LEGO bricks are made from.
 UDPL has explored using ABS in our printers but have found that without heated printing beds, which none of our printers have, it is very difficult to get a successful print.
-For this reason, we print exclusively in PLA.
+For this reason, we print primarily in PLA.

 The maximum object size that the MakerBot Replicator can print is 9.9″x 7.8″ x 5.9″.